 22. The Wound (Inxeba)

-Xolani (played by singer and writer Nakhane Touré), is a lonely factory worker in the city, who returns to his rural roots once a year to help perform the ritual he went through himself as a teen.
-But the real reason he comes back every year is to spend a few days with his childhood love Vija, a married man who projects a far more aggressive masculinity.
+The plot itself centres on Xolani (played by singer and writer Nakhane Touré), a lonely factory worker in the city, who returns to his rural roots once a year to help perform the ritual he went through himself as a teen.
+But the real reason he comes back is to spend a few days with his childhood love Vija, a married man who projects a far more aggressive masculinity.
 Vija does not seem to share Xolani’s feelings in quite the same way, though he willingly continues their sexual relationship.
-Tensions really begin to rise when one of the young teens, a gauche city slicker who may be gay himself, discovers their dangerous secret.
+Tensions begin to rise when one of the young teens, a gauche city slicker who may be gay himself, discovers their dangerous secret.
 The ritual is the backdrop to the story, so as much as anything, it seems to be the gay element that has caused fuss among certain sections of the Xhosa community.
 That Trengove, as a White South African is an outsider looking in, is neither here nor there given that he has collaborated with a predominantly Xhosa cast and crew in bringing this project to screen.
-Importantly he treats the characters with a respectful awareness that members of the Xhosa community can have their own complicated human stories to tell, and the themes of divided identities and of societal pressure on what masculinity should and must be are rather universal.
+Importantly he treats the characters with a respectful awareness that members of the Xhosa community can have their own complicated human stories to tell, and the themes of divided identities and of societal pressure on what masculinity should and must be are universal.
 If this incites some uncomfortable but necessary introspection, then all the better.

 21. The Death of Stalin

 When the real world of politics has out-satired satire, what is there left to do for the satirist?
-Well, Armando Iannucci (writer-creator of In the Loop, and the TV shows The Thick of It and Veep), whose caustic exposés of the political world have been so in sync with the contemporary atmosphere until reality once again overtook fiction, has found his own answer: go backwards in time and serve up one of the funniest and most refreshing historical films in ages.
+Well, Armando Iannucci (writer-creator of In the Loop, and the TV shows The Thick of It and Veep), whose caustic exposés of the political world have been so in sync with the contemporary atmosphere until reality overtook fiction, has found his own answer: go backwards in time and serve up one of the funniest and most refreshing historical films in ages.

 Stalin (played as a cockney by Adrian McLoughlin) rules over the USSR with an iron fist and an atmosphere of all-consuming paranoia.
 Heads are falling everywhere.
 Molotov (Michael Palin, great to see him back in such a part and film) has denounced his wife just to keep his life.
 Khrushchev (an excellent Steve Buscemi) notes down what jokes the great leader did not laugh at just to keep track of what type of repartee might put his neck on the line.
 But eventually and unexpectedly, Uncle Joe meets that great leveller, Death, and once the dust settles and they realise it is safe to admit the ex-ruler of the Soviet Union was actually mortal, the apparatchiks break out into the inevitable, Machiavellian battle for control of the Party.
 Hilarious in the most pitch-black of ways the film’s depiction of the ensuing political carnage may be, to its credit it never loses sight of the very real human cost, thousands if not millions of lives, and ugly realities at stake in this perilous and unpredictable moment.
 It’s predictably fast-fire in its dialogue, it has an outstanding ensemble cast, and is also a pretty terrific history lesson, scary in how plausible it actually comes across as a take on the Kremlin’s behind-the-scenes struggles for power and survival — in fact who’d be surprised if, again, reality was even weirder than this.

 Meet Mija and Okja.
 Mija (Ahn Seo-hyun) is a young girl who lives on a farm in South Korea, with her granddad.
 Okja is her pet mutant super-pig and best friend.
 Okja also happens to be the genetically modified product of Mirando, a multinational corporation whose labs have developed Okja’s breed as the supposed answer to world hunger, but more accurately as a way to fill their CEO’s bank accounts with a devil-may-care attitude to any kind of ethics or animal rights.
-Having grown up in a natural environment for the pre-decided ten-year period, now comes the time for Okja to leave the farm and return to Mirando labs in order to become food and $$$.
+Having grown up in a natural environment for the pre-decided ten-year period, now comes the time for Okja to leave the farm and return to Mirando labs in order to be transformed into food and $$$.
 But a global corporation is about to get a hefty challenge from one little girl (and a mysterious organisation of underground radicals headed by Paul Dano) who won’t let her best friend go without a fight.

 After a minor misstep with Snowpiercer, Bong Joon-ho returns to what he does best, namely achieving the seemingly impossible challenge of fitting three or four different films into one and making it work.
 Like Alexander Payne’s Downsizing, Okja is a high-concept, tonally diverse 2017 film dealing with state-of-the-world environmental themes, but where Payne falters in the tricky balancing act, Bong pulls it off.
 Okja is a heartwarming friendship story, a rollercoaster ride of thrilling fun, an intelligent anti-greed satire that might leave you considering vegeterianism as a life choice, occasionally moving and sad, as well caricaturesque in a bonkers way (c.f.
 Jake Gyllenhaal’s and Tilda Swinton’s performances).
-That mainstream big-budget fare can actually be thought-provoking, anti-establishment and even, shock horror, have a message like this and BR2049 rather than just the endless conveyor of empty franchise flicks, is actually a very welcome development.
+That mainstream big-budget fare can actually be thought-provoking, anti-establishment and even, shock horror, have a message like this and BR2049 do, rather than just the endless conveyor of empty franchise flicks, is actually a very welcome development.

 19. Happy End

 When Amour came out, it seems quite a few people forgot how brashly provocative Michael Haneke truly is at heart (just watch The Piano Teacher or Funny Games if you need reminding) and felt he was ready to politely withdraw into a ‘Grand Old Master’ sarcophagus.
 Other filmmakers (as we shall see later in this list) under his influence, have stepped in, channeling his aesthetic and tone, pushing the maestro one step nearer retirement.
-Now with his latest film, a panorama of a bourgeois family in Calais dealing with a plethora of varying crises as the refugee crisis lurks in the background, many accuse him of merely retreading old ground from his previous films.
+Now with his latest film, a panorama of a bourgeois family in Calais dealing with a plethora of varying crises as the refugee crisis lurks in the background, many accuse him of merely retreading old ground.